Constantin Astori

 Constantine Astori (Russian: Константин Николай Астафьев; April 11, (March 29 O.S.)
-1889 — June 11, 1975) is a renowned artist of mostly landscapes in pastels, watercolors and charcoal.
+1889 — June 11, 1975) was a renowned artist of mostly landscapes in pastels, watercolors and charcoal.

 Early life

-He was born on March 29, 1889 as Constantin Nicholas Astafieff in Voronezh, Russia.
+He was born on March 29, 1889, as Constantin Nicholas Astafieff in Voronezh, Russia.
 He had his art education in Russia.
-He married Olga Trofimoff, on May 17, 1916 in Crimea, Russia.
+He married Olga Trofimoff, on May 17, 1916, in Crimea, Russia.

 When the Soviet revolution happened in 1917 the region had a lot of conflicts and did not support the revolution.
 This was not a good time for the newly married couple so they decided to escape to Constantinople (presently Istanbul).
 Once they moved to Turkey they changed their name to Astori to start a new life with a new name.
 Constantin Astori spent his years in Istanbul painting street scenes.
 He was particularly interested in mosques with minarets and old Istanbul streets with people.
 He experimented pastels and charcoal.
 The art world in Istanbul was limited and not intriguing.
 The couple first thought about moving to Paris then decided to move to New York.
-On October 1, 1923 he immigrated to the United States of America, while his wife Olga moved to Paris.
+On October 1, 1923, he immigrated to the United States of America, while his wife Olga moved to Paris.
 She joined her husband three years later, in 1926.
 Astori settled in New York City and tried to get into the art world.
 He worked as an art restorer for various museums.
 He became naturalized US citizen in 1936.